saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 chunks are about 33ms of data, so the number of samples you actually get are in steps of 33ms)

+If both analog and digital channels are enabled, this sets the number of digital samples to record.

 Example:

 `set_num_samples, 1000000`